aimas/TuniErp-8.0/doc/howtos/backend.rst

 .. [#autofields] it is possible to :attr:`disable the automatic creation of some
                  fields <openerp.models.Model._log_access>`
 .. [#rawsql] writing raw SQL queries is possible, but requires care as it
-             bypasses all Odoo authentication and security mechanisms.
+             bypasses all TuniERP authentication and security mechanisms.

 .. _database index:
     http://use-the-index-luke.com/sql/preface